Meet Laura.....

 The habits we struggle with whether alcohol, stress, perfectionism or avoidance are rarely conscious choices.
 They are adaptive responses of the nervous system, strategies your body and mind developed to survive.
 True transformation happens when you reconnect with your body, learn to regulate your nervous system and create new ways of being that foster genuine safety, balance and resilience.

-My practice is grounded in my lived study and personal practice of non-dual Śaiva Tantra, a yogic path that recognises every experience as a valid expression of consciousness.
+My practice is grounded in my lived study and personal practice of Tantrik Yoga, a non-dual path that recognises every experience as a valid expression of consciousness.
 Rather than seeing healing as fixing what’s broken, we meet whatever arises with deep presence and compassion, trusting your wholeness is already here, just beneath the surface of patterned experience.

 For some, this somatic approach provides profound acceptance and inner calm.
 For others, it opens doors to deeper spiritual inquiry, exploring who you truly are beneath layers of conditioning and coping strategies.